 Oban to Inner Hebrides

 The Inner Hebrides is the name given to the islands which lie just off the coast of Scotland.
-Oban has one of the best connected ferry ports in Scotland, with various ferries with the Inner Hebrides.
+Oban has one of the best connected ferry ports in Scotland, with various ferries to the Inner Hebrides.
 Daily ferries run to Mull, Lismore, Colonsay, Coll and Tiree, with each island being unique in their own way and having plenty to offer.
-Enjoy beautiful walks, some of Scotland’s most stunning scenery, golden sandy beaches and, ofcourse, some fine Scottish dining.
+Enjoy beautiful walks, some of Scotland’s most stunning scenery, white sandy beaches and, of course, some fine Scottish dining.

-After enjoying a hopefully smooth ferry journey back to Oban, why not take a stop at the Oban Whisky Distillery?
+After enjoying a hopefully smooth ferry journey back to Oban, why not make a stop at the Oban Whisky Distillery?
 Scotland has many distilleries, but Oban’s is one the oldest.
-It is a must on any trip to the sea side town, with any samples going down very easily.
+It is a must on any trip to the seaside town, with any samples going down very easily.

 The final leg of the journey will take you full circle; back to Knockderry where it all began.
-Out of Arduaine, take a right towards Kilmartin Glen and Village.
+Travel out of Oban towards Arduaine, where you can stop in at the beautiful Arduaine Garden before heading towards Kilmartin Glen and Village.
 Kilmartin Glen is one of Scotland’s most prehistoric sites, full of archaeological artefacts and bursting with history.
-Some of the artefacts found in the Glen have had international significance, including some of the earliest pots discovered in Britain.
+Some of the artefacts found in the Glen have international significance, including some of the earliest pots discovered in Britain.

 Inveraray Castle, the ancestral home to the Duke of Argyll, chief of the Campbell Clan, is a must-see.
 Built over time, with different parts added over decades and centuries, it is now one of Scotland’s most iconic and recognisable castles.
 Then it’s just a short drive back to us for some gorgeous food and a good night’s rest in comfort and luxury.
-The peaceful, tranquil atmosphere at Knockderry is ideal for some final moments of relaxation, with our staff on hand to make your stay as enjoyable as possible.
-The perfect place to begin your tour of Scotland, and the perfect place to finish.
+The peaceful, tranquil atmosphere at Knockderry is ideal for some final moments of relaxation, with our staff on hand to make your stay extra special.
+The perfect place to begin and end your tour of Scotland.